thycotic/ss-docs/troubleshooting/troubleshooting-connection-errors-linux/index.md

       ![image-20200903110110639](images/image-20200903110110639.png)

    1. Note the password types used, the applicable secret field, and the equivalent script variable.
-These indicate reserved variables that reference fields in the secret, in this case, $USERNAME, $MACHINE and $PASSWORD.
+These indicate reserved variables that reference fields in the secret, in this case, `$USERNAME`, `$MACHINE` and `$PASSWORD`.
 You will need to test your script using known-good values for these.

 1. Go to **Admin > Remote Password Changing**.
 The Remote Password Changing Configuration page appears (not shown).